Seeker14491/bbrot/README.md

 # bbrot

 **bbrot** is a CLI [Buddhabrot](https://en.wikipedia.org/wiki/Buddhabrot) renderer.

-It renders to a png file.
-It currently has minimal options.
+It's currently very basic; it has minimal options and only supports rendering to a png file.

 ### Sample output